JackGamesAR/portfolio/index.md

 ### HoaxMC:

 This is a Minecraft Server.
-It is owned by three large YouTubers, who go by the names Jelly, Slogo, and MrCrainer.
+It is owned by three large YouTubers, who go by the names Jelly, Slogo, and Crainer.
 With a combined total of over 20 million subscribers, this is their official Minecraft Server.
 I joined the HoaxMC Staff Team as a Trial Moderator back in June 2020, and worked my way through the staff ranks (Trial Mod, Moderator, Mod+) before getting promoted to a Senior Moderator in September 2020.
 I then remained as a Senior Moderator until May 2021, retiring after around 11 months on the team.
 You can check out the HoaxMC Discord Server [here](https://hoaxmc.com/discord)

 ### Jack's Hangout:

-This is my personal server.
+This is my personal server with 180 members.
 It is mainly for my [YouTube Channel](https://youtube.com/JackGamesAndReviews), however it has an active and fun community, where people can chat, share memes, and also use my bot that I coded to complete "Jobs" to earn coins, in order to purchase coloured name roles!
 You can check out my server [here](https://discord.gg/2thPqQWJsR)

-###
+### Veevs' World:

+This server belongs to my friend Emma.
+With over 220 members, it is an active server, with lots of people chatting each day.
+I am an administrator for Emma's Server.
+You can check out her server [here](https://discord.gg/sQvTCZh3UX)

+## Discord Bot Development: